 Enabling store locations to serve as fulfillment centers is also a growing priority for retailers.
 According to research from PricewaterhouseCoopers, 71 percent of retail and consumer goods CEOs say omnichannel fulfillment is a top or high priority.

-Omnichannel fulfillment is comprised of three initiatives: Buying online and picking up the merchandise in a store (also called click-and-collect), ship-from-store, and endless aisles.
-Making more efficient use of store inventory has clear benefits for customers and retailers, but logistical challenges and high costs make it difficult for most retailers to quickly optimize their fulfillment operations.
+Omnichannel retail fulfillment is comprised of three initiatives: Buying online and picking up the merchandise in a store (also called click-and-collect), ship-from-store, and endless aisles.
+Making more efficient use of store inventory has clear benefits for customer experience and retailers, but logistical challenges and high costs make it difficult for most retailers to quickly optimize their fulfillment operations.

 “The retail store wasn’t built to be a cost effective fulfillment center,” observes Forrester Research Analyst Adam Silverman.
 “And the retailers that rushed into providing services like ship-from-store often didn’t think clearly enough about the long-term expenses.”